Top Travel Hacks For Busy Parents

-Let's face facts.
-Travelling with children is not for the faint hearted.
-But it is also one of the most rewarding and amazing experiences that a family can have.
-Exposing our kids to new cultures, customs and landscapes helps us to shape them into creative, inquisitive beings.
-And travelling with kids opens doors too.
+Let's face facts; travelling with children is not for the faint-hearted.
+However, it’s one of the most rewarding and amazing experiences that a family can have.
+Exposing our kids to new cultures, customs and landscapes helps us to shape them into creative, inquisitive beings and travelling with kids opens doors, too.
 It widens their vocabulary, introduces them to new tastes and textures and helps to foster an appreciation for the world around them.
-All that, and you're building memories that will stay with them forever too.
-So yes, travelling with kids is not always easy, but it is always worth it.
+You're building memories that will stay with them forever.
+So yes, travelling with kids is not always easy but it is always worth it.

 - Roll clothes instead of folding them - you'll fit more in.

 - Place a tumble dryer sheet inside the suitcase to keep everything smelling fresh and clean.

 - Put underwear and socks inside shoes to save even more space.

 Sometimes flights are delayed and there is nothing we can do to prevent that.
 If you do find yourself spending longer than you planned in the airport, try these hacks to get through it all in one piece.

 - Save an empty water bottle to refill once you're through airport security.

 - Have a few 'goody bags' made up for good behaviour/ the winner of eye spy etc.

-Take a night light with you.
-You don't know what the sleeping quarters are going to be like, and battery operated lights are handy for night travelling too.
+- Take a night light with you.
+You don't know what the sleeping quarters are going to be like and battery operated lights are handy for night travelling too.

-Don't forget your little one's favourite teddy/ blanket/ comforter.
+- Don't forget your little one's favourite teddy/ blanket/ comforter.
 ESSENTIAL for easy bedtimes on holiday.